ChristophReich1996/activation/README.md

-# activation_triton
+# Activation Functions in Triton
-Library for activation functions implemented in Triton/PyTorch
+This will eventually become a library for various activation functions implemented in Triton for PyTorch models.